 OUR TRUSTEES ARE:

 Peter has served as a Parent Governor at Gilmorton Chandler, where his two children are pupils.
 Currently working for Jaguar Land Rover as their Global Financial Services Director, he has spent his career in the Financial Services sector in a range of commercial and operational roles, and has over 25 years of leadership experience.
 He holds the Institute of Directors’ Certificate in Company Direction qualification.
 Beyond family and work, Peter is a keen cyclist and coaches a local children’s football team.

 Katherine Campbell, Counsel

 Katherine is a solicitor specialising in property litigation for an international law firm in London, dealing with commercial property disputes of all kinds.
 She is also a specialist in insolvency related matters.
 She is an experienced governor of a Church of England primary school and her husband is the CEO of a cross phase multi academy trust.
 Katherine lives in the community served by Inspiring Primaries Academy Trust and is a strong advocate for education in local communities.

 Prior to retiring, Bob’s career was based around IT in several industries, project managing the implementation of large IT systems and related major manufacturing changes in many countries.
 He is involved in a number of local community activities including the Lutterworth Open Christmas and was Lutterworth Town mayor for 2013/2014.
 As a Town councillor, he is involved in new allotment development, the future of the Whittle plane as well as chairing for the past two years the Administration and Finance Town Council Committee.
-This Committee overseas the Council finances and spending of the £¼m of taxpayer’s funds.
+This Committee oversees the Council finances and spending of the £¼m of taxpayer’s funds.
 He is an experienced governor of a community primary school.

 Graham Read, JP (Chair)